 The right backend decisions - full programmability, vertical integration, observability, and resilience - can make or break a game's ability to scale and thrive.
 And for those still on the journey, Teemu's advice is simple: don't build a backend for today, build one that can handle the unknowns of tomorrow.

-Should I build my own game backend or use a service?
+Should a game studio build its own backend or use a platform like Metaplay?

 ![5 Years Building a Game Backend-as-a-Service: What We've Learned [Updated for 2026]](/images/blog/5-years-building-a-game-backend-featured.webp)